tarun-amaraneni/To-Do-List-App-with-Cursor.AI/README.md

 3. Run the application using `python todo_list.py`
 4. Your tasks will be automatically saved to `tasks.json` in the same directory

-## Contributing
-Feel free to submit issues and enhancement requests!

-## License
-This project is open source and available under the MIT License.